olofmagn/iocqueryx/README.md

 - Reads all possible files
 - Parses only the first field per line (e.g., IP, domain, or hash)
 - Each line shall include comma-separated fields, but only the first field is index (e.g., the IP or domain).
-- Using disabled field in gui to indicate that there are other options.

 See example structure below: